chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 Hey!
 A while ago I received my degree as a Computer and Electrical Engineer, B.Sc.
 (2005, U. Texas at Austin).

-Throughout my career I've learned many aspects of modern Software Engineering, including Development, Network Security, Enterprise Autonomics, Web SaaS, Contact Centers, Go, Python, Javascript, Java, and Bash shell scripting.
+Throughout my career I've learned many aspects of modern Software Engineering, including AI, Software Development, Network Security, Enterprise Autonomics, SaaS, and Contact Centers.
+Wherein I've coded, deployed, and operated services written in Go, Python, JavaScript, Java, as well as Bash shell script.

 I've held roles across small, medium-sized, and large companies.

-In the last 7 years my work has focused on AI and Machine Learning operations and product development, Devops, Site Reliability, and Clouds.
+In the last 7 years my work focused on AI and Machine Learning operations and product development leveraging Devops, Site Reliability, and Clouds.

 #### Startups {{< emoji dna >}}
-I am very knowledgeable in helping to scale new products and services using AWS/GCP, Kubernetes, Terraform, Ci/Cd, and proper telemetry or observability.
-I can also help to certify for SOC2, FedRAMP and generally maintain security best practices for cloud infrastructure, data, and applications.
+Regarding startups, I'm very knowledgeable in helping to scale new products and services using AWS/GCP/Azure, Kubernetes, Terraform, ArgoCD, Jenkins, and implementing proper telemetry for metrics, traces, and logs.

+I can help to certify software and platform for SOC2 and FedRAMP and maintain security best practices for cloud infrastructure and data.

+##### {{< emoji bubble_tea >}}
-This is my personal blog, not really a portfolio and not too serious.
-Just some notes and musings on my journey as a software engineer. {{< emoji bubble_tea >}}
+Although, this is just a personal blog mostly containing random notes and musings on my journey as a software engineer.

+{{< emoji bearded_person >}}
-My passion is building fun applications, staying at the cutting edge of Go, Cloud, Kubernetes, OpenTelemetry, and AI of course. {{< emoji bearded_person >}}
+My passion is building fun applications, and currently staying at the cutting edge of Go, Cloud, Kubernetes, OpenTelemetry, and Machine Learning.

 #### Experience {{< emoji computer >}}
 I've built and helped to scale and observe a variety of services providing from Web SaaS, Webex Video, Jitsi video, IP Telephony Contact Center, Big Data processing, Machine Learning with NN and LLM Gen AI models.Confluent Kafka event streaming, Postgres/MySQL/Redshift/Aurora database

-I am experienced at building, integrating, and scaling Confluent Kafka, Postgres/RDS, AWS SQS, Redis and several other message queues, databases en data engineering tools such as AWS Athena and Redshift or Google BigQuery.
+As part of this I helped to deploy, integrate, and operate Confluent Kafka, Postgres on RDS, AWS SQS, Redis on Elastic Cache, ActiveMQ/RabbitMQ, MySQL, Microsoft SQL Server in addition to cloud data engineering tools such as AWS Athena and Redshift or Google BigQuery and Cloud SQL.

 #### Clouds {{< emoji biohazard >}}
-I am about equally useful with AWS, EKS, Sagemaker and GCP, GKE, Vertex AI, for example.
+I am equally useful with AWS running EKS and Sagemaker and GCP running GKE and Vertex AI.
+For example, I've deployed both extensively with Terraform, Pulumi, Ansible, Python, and workflow/automation tools such as ArgoCD and Stackstorm.

+In the realm of Kubernetes I have expert-level experience with Helm, Kustomize, controllers, Prometheus, Grafana, Load Balancing
+Controllers such as AWS LB, Nginx, and application gateway layers from AWS, Google and Istio.

 #### Projects {{< emoji construction_worker_man >}}
-Recently I've worked on gathering inputs from HTML, PDF, and SQL data with Go and generating vectorized embeddings to implement
+Recently I helped to code and deploy a Go service with API endpoints for gathering document inputs as HTML, PDF, and SQL data and processing them with Go for Weaviate and Google AI Search.
+This allowed the data to be stored as embeddings in vector tables and correspondingly allowed vector similarity searches to build a set of documents as input for a final LLM completion.

-Retrieval-Augmented Generation (RAG) on top of OpenAI, Anthropic, Google, and Open Source models.
+Further I've helped to deploy this service on Kubernetes as part of a complete Retrieval-Augmented Generation (RAG) system
+on top of OpenAI GPT 3/4, Anthropic Claude, Google Gemini, and other LLM and NN models for prompt completion as well as question classification, security guardrails and custom policy enforcement.

 #### Other Skills {{< emoji brain >}}
+As of November 2024, I hold a DeepLearning.AI Professional Data Engineer certification covering Python, Jupyter and production data analysis, design, schema transformation and other aspects of ETL and ELT.

-I hold a DeepLearning.AI Professional Data Engineer certification from 2024, multiple Cisco networking certs in the 2000's and 2010's, and enjoy keeping up with new programming languages and frameworks, the latest being Go.
+In the past, I've held multiple Cisco CCNA networking certs in the 2000's and 2010's, SIP Voice over IP SSCA and SSCVVP in 2016.

+I always \enjoy keeping up with new programming languages and frameworks, the latest being Go and some dabbling in Rust.

-Definitely a nerd {{< emoji nerd_face >}}, I am real good using Terraform from zero up to deploying pipelines with Github Actions, or Terraform Cloud.
+Yes, I'm most definitely a nerd {{< emoji nerd_face >}}!!

+As far as building AWS or GCP cloud infra for ML/Kubernetes/compute, I am real good using Terraform and Pulumi or Ansible.
-I've also worked extensively in building telemetry with Go and Python and ML teams with end-to-end observability and distributed tracing into Datadog or Tempo using OpenTelemetry, Prometheus, or Datadog native metrics.

 <!--more-->